reiryuki/Mi-Sound-Redmi-K40-Magisk-Module/README.md

 ## Bug
 - misoundfx doesn't work
-- Dolby from Miui is unsupported for any other devices or it just a placebo effect because they doesn't have any dolby service nor the other matched one for processing the dap effects, so the dap effects here are taken from OnePlus.
+- Dolby from Miui is unsupported for any other devices or it just a placebo effect because they doesn't have any dolby service nor the other matched one for processing the dap effects, so the dap here is taken from OnePlus.
 - Voice preset doesn't work

 ## Requirements